-Surfing: Brazil's Medina wins second world title at Pipeline
+Surfing: Brazil's Medina wins second world title and Pipe Masters

-(Reuters) - Gabriel Medina won the men’s World Surfing League championship for the second time when he advanced to the final of the Billabong Pipe Masters in Oahu, Hawaii on Monday.
+(Reuters) - Gabriel Medina won the men’s World Surf League championship for the second time when he advanced to the final of the Billabong Pipe Masters in Oahu, Hawaii, then went on to clinch his first win of the event on Monday.

 The Brazilian, who was also world champion in 2014, ensured he would end the two-year reign of Hawaiian John John Florence by beating South African Jordy Smith in the semi-finals.